ThingSet/thingset.github.io/_spec/2a_general.md

 | 0x03           | Bat_V        | 14.2                | output   |
 | 0x04           | Ambient_degC | 22                  | output   |

-The above data structure contains 4 data objects in total, grouped into 3 different categories (info, output and input).
+The above data structure contains 4 data objects in total, grouped into 3 different categories (info, input and output).
 The device will have an internal map to associate the object name, unique ID, category and a pointer to the variable containing the actual data.

 ### Units